-Like Lesbury, Shilbottle is a village of pleasant stone houses and a church dedicated to St James with a partly Norman nave plus later Victorian restorations.
+Like Lesbury, Shilbottle is a village of pleasant stone houses.
+Here there is a church dedicated to St James with a partly Norman nave plus later Victorian restorations.
 A turreted tower house near the church is Shilbottle Tower, a former vicar’s pele tower with a vaulted floor.
 The tower was first recorded in existence in 1415 but it likely dates to the previous century or earlier.

 A colliery is first mentioned at Shilbottle in the 1820s.
 Owned by Thomas and Hugh Taylor it was situated on land land leased from the Duke of Northumberland and then employed around 70 men and boys.
 It was located near Buston to the east of Shilbottle and closed in 1982.
 The town of Alnwick is a couple of miles to the north of Shilbottle and the place-name is very familiar for the signposting off the nearby A1.

 Smuggling at Boulmer